 There are still some notable and some minor issues with the port that need to be worked out.
 If you’d like to contribute to the game, these are some good issues to start with.

-1. There is no post-processing system yet.
+- There is no post-processing system yet.
 This means that effects like bloom and glitch bands are impossible for now.

-2. Occasional word-wrapping issues: Some UI elements don’t word-wrap properly even though most do.
+- Occasional word-wrapping issues: Some UI elements don’t word-wrap properly even though most do.
 These could be simple layout bugs that haven’t been worked out yet, and are likely not bugs with the text widget itself.

-3. No UI animations: We don’t have a tweening library or a way to do animations inside the UI system at all.
-Simple fades are possible if done manually using RenderOpacity, but that’s it.
-This means it’s not at all trivial to animate a toggle switch being flicked back and forth.
+- No UI animations: We don’t have a tweening library or a way to do animations inside the UI system at all.
+Simple fades are possible if done manually using

-5. Improper window titles: You may have noticed some programs in the game, like Terminal, show names like “TerminalProgramController” in their tab titles.
+(Windows/macOS): These platforms have their own way of exposing this info to us, and this was previously handled by Unity. - Improper window titles: You may have noticed some programs in the game, like Terminal, show names like “TerminalProgramController” in their tab titles.
 This is just because their proper names haven’t been set.

-7. Word-breaking in TextWidget: If a word is too long to fit on a single line, TextWidget will not break it.
+: If a word is too long to fit on a single line, TextWidget will not break it.
 This will lead to a visual bug.

 And that’s all for now!